 2015 Algonquin detour bridge project for Ministère des Transports Quebec on Autoroute 40, near Berthierville

-Pre-cambered panel segment compatible with every span configuration
+Pre-cambered modular panel bridge segment compatible with every span configuration

 For this order, we supplied special pre-cambered arc-shaped (instead of parabolic) segments that would work with the bridges regardless of their spans.
 MTQ officials were surprised that we could do this.

 These re-deployable Algonquin Modular Panel Bridge Systems install quickly with local crews and equipment.
 They have a design service life of 75 years in Class A highway use and feature crash-tested TL-4 barriers along with orthotropic steel decking.